 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Whether you’re currently laid off, furloughed, working from home or providing essential services, your household can benefit from a close analysis of your spending habits and a discussion of whether you should maintain those habits going forward.
+Whether you’re planning for a long-term financial goal such as homeownership or protecting your assets from the uncertainty of a potential recession, your household can benefit from a close analysis of your spending habits — and a discussion of whether you should maintain those habits.

-During this process, your credit card statement can provide a lot of insight into where your money is going, and help you decide whether you need to make any adjustments.
+During this process, your credit card statement can provide insight into where your money is going and help you decide whether you need to make any adjustments.
 Here’s what you need to know about using your credit card statement as a budgeting tool.

-How your credit card statements can help you budget
+How to use your credit card statement to budget

 Pay attention to how each individual transaction makes you feel — are you glad you made that purchase, or do you think you overspent or bought something unnecessary?
 Is there anything on the list you wish you hadn’t bought?